STMicroelectronics/STM32CubeL4/README.md

 The **STM32CubeL4 MCU Package** projects are directly running on the STM32L4 series boards.
 You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples).

-In this FW Package, the modules **Middlewares/ST/TouchGFX** **Middlewares/ST/STemWin** are not directly accessible.
+In this FW Package, the modules **Middlewares/ST/STemWin** and **Middlewares/ST/TouchGFX** are not directly accessible.
 They must be downloaded from a ST server, the respective URL are available in a readme.txt file inside each module.

+## Release note

+Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/STM32CubeL4/blob/master/Release_Notes.html).

 ## Boards available
   * STM32L4